 ABOUT THE EXHIBIT

 Says Schwickerath, “we find comfort in the familiar, and surprise and delight in the new, and herein lies the fascination with landscape.
 It is both momentary and eternal.
 The sky, the ocean, the mountains… We recognize them, but they are never the same because it is a place in time as well as in physical space.
 Whether I’m at home in Colorado or I’m traveling, each place has something to tell.
 ‘Don’t I know you?
 I’ve missed you.
 Let me show you this!’
 With these paintings, let me show you some of my places.
 Included in this gallery show are a few of my watercolor studies of the beautiful artworks in the FAC by other artists.
 While not technically landscapes, looking at them is like time-traveling in someone else’s shoes.”

 Celebrating its 100th anniversary, the Colorado Springs Fine Arts Center at Colorado College grew out of and expanded on the mission of the esteemed Broadmoor Art Academy and has become one of the only multi-discipline arts institutions in the nation.
 Today it remains a rarity — a museum, theatre and art school, essentially an entire arts district, under one roof.

-Pictured: Work by Felicia Kelly.
-Image courtesy the Fine Arts Center.
+Pictured: Work by Angie Schwickerath.
+Image courtesy The Colorado Springs Fine Arts Center at Colorado College.